 I am a psychologist who lives in the greater-Denver metro area in Colorado.
 Moving to higher elevation has thrown my baking for a loop, but I am slowly learning how to adapt to the altitude (and the winters…snow still scares me).
 I started this blog as a single gal, but now I have a picky eater in my household…who is in his thirties.

 I have loved food since I used to eat cheerios individually one by one in my high chair.
-About three years ago, I became interested in cooking and baking on a total whim.
+About six years ago, I became interested in cooking and baking on a total whim.
 It was the summer before my senior year of college, and some friends and I were bored and wanted to do something different.
 We decided to get together every week and cook a decadent dinner.
 We were all novice chefs but willing to try anything delicious.
 It was lots of fun, and we ate some fantastic meals.
 That summer I roasted my first chicken, made homemade bread and pasta, and ate way too much.
 However, as that summer ended so did most of my cooking.

 That next school year I moved out of my dorm and into an apartment with my first real kitchen, but cooking was still something I did only occasionally.
 A decadent meal for me was a frozen hamburger or buttered fried bread (delicious), and most nights I still would just prepare pre-made food.

 Then something hit that next semester and summer.
 I started trying to eat healthier, began reading cooking blogs, and watching more food TV.
 I slowly began loving the process prior to consumption of food.
 I wanted to try new foods and recipes.
 I began to crave food I could never imagine eating before (like eggplant).
 Food became a new experience, and I wanted to expand my tastes and my skills.
 Thus, Cinnamon Freud was created.